tomellericcardo/AssemblyExercises/README.md

 # AssemblyExercises
-Some assembly programs I made to get ready for an exam
+Some assembly programs I made for the course of "Sicurezza dei Sistemi e delle Reti Informatiche" at Università degli Studi di Milano.
+Each program can be compiled and executed with LC-2 editor and simulator.